Healthy Homes Assessment Poraiti

 Insulation Poraiti

-The insulation of the ceiling and underfloor is required in all rental houses as of July 1st, 2019.
-Property managers and landlords are required to make sure that the insulation meets standards that are in line with the latest standard.
-In certain situations, the existing ceiling insulation or insulation in the subfloor space may need to be added or replaced.
+Underfloor and ceiling insulation is a requirement on all rental houses since 1 July 2019.
+Property managers and landlords should ensure that the insulation meets this new standard.
+In certain situations, the current ceiling insulation, or the insulation of the sub floor space might need to be replaced or replaced.

-The "R" refers to thermal resistance, and is a measure of how well insulation can withstand heat flow.
-The more R-value is higher, the more effective the insulation.
+The "R" stands for thermal resistance, and is a gauge of how well the insulation resists heat flow.
+The more R-value is higher, the better the insulation.

 Poraiti Moisture Ingress & Drainage

-The security of your rental home from the effects of moisture isn’t just a matter of what’s inside the building it is also about the outside.
-You must make sure there is somewhere to allow surface, rain as well as groundwater to move, and prevent it from getting into the building.
-When it concerns damp and moisture it is frequently what you don’t see that could be a huge problem, causing damage to your investment and affecting your tenant’s health.
+Protecting your rental property from water damage isn’t only about the inside of the building It’s about having to ensure there is somewhere to allow surface, rain and ground water to go, and also stop it from getting inside.
+When it concerns damp and moisture it is typically those concerns that you aren’t aware of that can become a big problem, causing damage to your investment and harming your tenant’s well-being.

-Rental properties require to have efficient drainage to eliminate the stormwater and surface waters and ground water, including an appropriate runoff or outfall.
-Making sure that water has a location to go, and it isn’t allowed to remain beneath structures is a crucial aspect of keeping your property dry.
+Rental properties require to have effective drainage to remove storm water, surface water and ground water, including the proper outfall or runoff.
+Making sure that water has a location to go, and it isn’t allowed to remain beneath structures is an crucial aspect of maintaining your property’s dry.

-An underground moisture barrier usually made of polythene and is laid on top of the ground, in order to block any moisture that is present in the ground from getting into the structure.
+The ground-moisture barrier usually a polythene sheet laid over the ground to prevent any moisture from the ground from entering the property.
 It also helps prevent water damage to the floor insulation.

 moisture ingress and drainage inspection